ramangiri/video-coverter/README.md

-# Video Converter App Using Electron
+# Video Converter App Using Electron JS

 This is a simple Electron Application to convert Media file from MP4 to HLS format (used for web streams) using the all famous ffmpeg module.